year in review: 2018

 ramen from momosan

 This restaurant is from Masaharu Morimoto, and I’m always immediately suspicious of celebrity restaurants.
-I’ve heard mediocre reviews of restaurants from Bobby Flay’s to the scathing takedown of Guy Fieri’s restaurant, but my overall impression is always that although they might be great chefs themselves, it most likely doesn’t translate to the actual food being served.
+I’ve heard mediocre reviews of celebrity restaurants, from lukewarm feelings about Bobby Flay’s to the scathing takedown of Guy Fieri’s restaurant, but my overall impression is always that although they might be great chefs themselves, it most likely doesn’t translate to the actual food being served.

 But this was delicious!
 The broth was rich and flavorful and the noodles were cooked well.
 It was also served with a poke bowl on the side with a generous portion of fish for a side dish.
 And the whole thing was $17.
 I was pleasantly surprised.